mallikaravi/MiNet/README.md

 Future Enhancement
 ============
 * There should be different payment options for customers.
-If a user already has an account registered in the system, they can buy on credit, otherwise they have to pay by card or cash.
+If a user already has an account registered in the system, they can buy on credit, otherwise they have to pay by card or cash

 * Implement a commission-based system that gives the cashiers a certain percent of the sales the more they sell.